erlestor/erlestor/README.md

 ## Hey devs!

 Welcome to my github account!
-I am a third year compsci student at the [Norwegian University of Science and Technology](https://www.ntnu.no/).
-My specialization is in AI, but in my spare time I love to do some webdev.
+I am a compsci student at the [Norwegian University of Science and Technology](https://www.ntnu.no/).

 ### Technologies I use